cdeil/sphinx-tutorial/README.rst

 * You should now be able to contribute to the documentation of existing Python projects and maybe even be able to set up Sphinx for your own package (e.g. by copy & pasting the working `package-template <https://github.com/astropy/package-template>`__ setup).
+* There's many things we didn't cover that will come up if you start contributing to Sphinx documentation for projects like Astropy or Astropy-affiliated packages: plot directive, setup.py integration, doctests, ...
 * Sphinx, like other documentation generators such as LaTeX or Doxygen, is a very complicated, and extremely extensible and customisable tool.
   Even with years of experience you can easily get stuck with an uncomprehensible